• Skip to main content

 I did a spread in my journal of what’s fun for me now.
 It’s not 50 items, but when I put ‘looking at dogs’ I realized how much joy and fun this simple, easy-to-experience thing brings me.

 I’m still learning how to best show my art, which is also fun.
-Here are the two pages from my recent fun spread:

 What about you?
 What’s fun for you now?